GRAVITATION

 \(q(\bar{r})=\bar{r}^5-3\bar{r}^4+2\bar{a}^2\bar{r}^3\sin^2i-2\bar{a}^2\bar{r}^2+\bar{a}^4\bar{r}\sin^2i+\bar{a}^4\sin^2i\)

-\(+2\bar{a}\bar{r}\cos i\sqrt{3\bar{r}^4+(1-3\sin^2i)\bar{a}^2\bar{r}^2-\bar{a}^4\sin^2i}\)
+\(+2\bar{a}\bar{r}\cos i\sqrt{3\bar{r}^4+(1-3\sin^2i)\bar{a}^2\bar{r}^2-\bar{a}^4\sin^2i}\),

-For given \(m\), \(a\) and \(i\), there are at least one root \(\bar{r}\) between 0 and 4 giving an orbit for the photon.
+For given \(m\), \(a\) and \(i\), there are at least one real root \(\bar{r}\) between 0 and 4 giving an orbit for the photon.

 If \(i\in[0,\pi/2[\) the orbit is prograde (same direction of spin as the black hole), and if \(i\in ]\pi/2,\pi]\) the orbit is retrograde (opposite direction of spin to the black hole).